The Pareto Paradox: Why WordPress and Shopify Eventually Fail Growing Businesses

 1. The “Franken-Site” Architecture

-WordPress runs on a tech stack that is effectively twenty years old.
-To make it “modern,” people install plugins.
+WordPress runs on a stack that’s effectively twenty years old.
+To make it feel modern, people bolt on plugins.
+Then more plugins.

-Soon, you have 50 plugins written by 50 different developers who never talked to each other.
+Before long you’ve got 50 plugins from 50 developers who never spoke to each other.
 They conflict.
 They bloat the database.
-They slow the site down.
-Result: A slow, vulnerable website that breaks every time you update it.
+And they break something new every time you hit “update.”

-Because WordPress powers 40% of the web, it is the #1 target for hackers.
-Automated bots scan the internet 24/7 looking for WordPress sites with outdated plugins.
-Custom software is different.
-It doesn’t have “known vulnerabilities” because the code is unique to you.
-It is a stealth fighter jet compared to a commercial airliner.
+WordPress powers 40% of the web, which makes it the number-one target for hackers.
+Automated bots scan the internet around the clock hunting for outdated plugins.
+Custom software is a stealth fighter next to that.
+It has no “known vulnerabilities,” because the code is unique to you.

 The Switch: Moving to Custom Software